 Have all injuries checked by a doctor as soon as possible.

 Comfortable, protective shoes should always be worn, especially at play.

 If you have any questions please feel free to contact our office located in Baltimore, MD.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about What to Do to Keep Your Child’s Feet Healthy

 The skin on the heels may become dry for a variety of reasons, and this can precede a condition that is known as cracked heels.
 Standing for extended periods of time throughout the day, and frequently wearing shoes that have an open back are some ways this ailment may develop.
 There are also medical conditions such as psoriasis, eczema, or a thyroid disorder that can cause cracked heels.
 This can cause pain and discomfort, and it is beneficial to check for a possible infection.
 Mild relief can be found when the feet are soaked in warm water, followed by using a good moisturizer, and repeating several times per day.
 If the cracks or fissures are severe and they are interrupting your daily activities, please consult with a podiatrist who can offer the best treatment options.

-Cracked heels are unsightly and can cause further damage to your shoes and feet.
+If the skin on your feet starts to crack, you may want to see a podiatrist to find treatment.
 If you have any concerns, contact Dr. Michael Doughty from Doughty Podiatry, P.A.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Baltimore, MD.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Solutions for Cracked Heels